vespakoen/docs/auth/usage.md

 <a name="hash"></a>
 ### Salting & Hashing

-If you are using the Auth class, Laravel requires all passwords to be hashed and salted.
+If you are using the Auth class, you are strongly encouraged to hash and salt all passwords.
 Web development must be done responsibly.
 Salted, hashed passwords make a rainbow table attack against your user's passwords impractical.

 Don't worry, salting and hashing passwords is easy using the **Hash** class.
 The Hash class provides a simple way to hash passwords using the **bcrypt** hashing algorithm.
 Check out this example: